 • Walking: Gentle on joints and easy to fit into your day.

-• Stationary cycling: Safe and low-impact.
+• Stationary cycling: Steady and joint-friendly.

 Exercises and Activities to Avoid